kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 > - Jim Rohn

 Here are two ways that I use to educate myself.

 1. Read.
 You are what you read.

 You are what you study.

 Study the best materials.

 2. Observe.

 Smart friends are the short cut to learning faster.

 When you read and practice what you learned you can get better.

-I created this blog to provide a collection of free self study lessons.
+I created this website to provide a collection of free self study lessons.

 I also offer paid training and books if you need extra help.